-If you’re looking for a bit more instant gratification, you can plant larger nursery transplants of peppers, okra, Malabar spinach, eggplant, leeks, herbs and more through June.
+If you’re looking for a bit more instant gratification, you can plant larger nursery transplants of peppers, okra, Malabar spinach, eggplant, leeks, herbs, and more through June.
 Towards the end of the month and into July, it will be time to plant your fall tomato transplants, so keep your eye out for them at the garden center.
-Some heat tolerant varieties of cherry tomatoes may be available now.
-Check out our current Veggie availability list HERE.
+Some heat-tolerant varieties of cherry tomatoes may be available now.

 Tight on space?
 Try dwarf varieties

 June veggie garden pests: Keep an eye out for pests such as the leaf-footed bugs on tomatoes.
-Provide water for birds nearby, as they sometime peck your fruit and vegetables seeking out moisture.
+Provide water for birds nearby, as they sometimes peck your fruit and vegetables seeking out moisture.